- New or expanding business? – check

 All of this needs to done in tandem with building a solid case for internal due diligence: What do things cost?
 What prices are customers happy paying?
 What are our competitors doing?
 Why us?

-Once you’ve determined that venture capital funding is the way to go for you and your business, these basic elements will help you get in front of your business trajectory, and at the same time have the answers lined up for the deep questions you’ll get while you are out attracting venture capital.
+Once you’ve determined that a pitch for venture capital funding is the way to go for you and your business, these basic elements will help you get in front of your business trajectory, and at the same time have the answers lined up for the deep questions you’ll get while you are out attracting venture capital.
 Take your time to get it right.
 Don’t rush it before your ready; practice, practice, practice; and happy pitching!